-Section 1C.
+Section 1E.
 Pay Equity Adjustment

-Effective on or after the date of ratification of this Agreement, existing employees in a unit shall receive a salary adjustment to match the step of the newly hired employee where:
+Effective on July 1, 2024, existing employees in a region and in the same Department shall receive a salary adjustment to match the step of the newly hired employee where:

-- (1) the new employee is hired on or after the date of ratification of this Agreement; and - (2) the step of the new employee is higher than an existing employee in the same unit, grade, and classification; and - (3) the higher step of the new employee is due to market conditions, as determined by the Appointing Authority.
+- (1) the new employee is hired on July 1, 2024; and - (2) the step of the new employee is higher than an existing employee in the same region, department, grade, and classification; and - (3) the higher step of the new employee is due to market conditions, as determined by the Appointing Authority.